topfreegames/pitaya-cli/README.md

 >>> help

 Commands:
-  clear           clear the screen connect         connects to pitaya disconnect      disconnects from pitaya server exit            exit the program help            display help notify          makes a notify to pitaya server request         makes a request to pitaya server
+  clear             clear the screen connect           connects to pitaya disconnect        disconnects from pitaya server exit              exit the program help              display help notify            makes a notify to pitaya server push              insert information of push return request           makes a request to pitaya server sethandshake      sets a handshake parameter
 ```

 For connecting to a protobuffer server specify the documentation route with the -docs argument: